-From Year 1 -6 teachers plan for a variety of writing skills to be covered over an academic year based on Progression maps for each genre and each year group.
+From Year 1 -6 teachers plan using 'Read to Write' framework for a variety of writing skills to be covered over an academic year based on Progression maps for each genre and each year group.
 The overview is based on Curriculum 2014 and has its foundation in the Progression documents produced by SIL Liverpool.

-Time will be made for writing to be shared aloud and celebrated in other ways too, such as class anthologies, display work, floor books and writing focus walls.
+Time will be made for writing to be shared aloud and celebrated in other ways too, such as class anthologies, display work, floor books and writing focus walls and the recent introduction of our Reading Ambassadors who choose a piece of excellent work to be read out in assembly.